Rolling-element bearing: Generalized Bearing Life Model (GBLM)

 In 2015, the SKF Generalized Bearing Life Model (GBLM) was introduced.
-In contrast to previous life models, GBLM explicitly separates surface and subsurface failure modes – making the model flexible to accommodate several different failure modes.
+In contrast to previous life models, GBLM explicitly separates surface and subsurface failure modes, making the model flexible to accommodate several different failure modes.
 Modern bearings and applications show fewer failures, but the failures that do occur are more linked to surface stresses.
 By separating surface from the subsurface, mitigating mechanisms can more easily be identified.
 GBLM makes use of advanced tribology models to introduce a surface distress failure mode function, obtained from the evaluation of surface fatigue.
 For the subsurface fatigue, GBLM uses the classical Hertzian rolling contact model.
-With all this, GBLM includes the effects of lubrication, contamination, and raceway surface properties, which together influence the stress distribution in the rolling contact.
+With all this, GBLM includes the effects of lubrication, contamination, and race surface properties, which together influence the stress distribution in the rolling contact.

 In 2019, the Generalized Bearing Life Model was relaunched.
 The updated model offers life calculations also for hybrid bearings, i.e. bearings with steel rings and ceramic (silicon nitride) rolling elements.
 Even if the 2019 GBLM release was primarily developed to realistically determine the working life of hybrid bearings, the concept can also be used for other products and failure modes.